conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 --------------

 A ``requires`` can express a dependency to a certain range of versions for a given package, with the syntax ``pkgname/[version-range-expression]``.
-Lets see an example, please, first clone the sources to recreate this project.
+Let's see an example, please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:

 .. code-block:: bash